iwantthink/TODO/View学习笔记/View绘制/绘制总结/View_CustomView_base.md

     }

-- 对于普通view来说，View的`measure`过程由`ViewGroup`传递而来，首先可以看下viewGroup的`measureChildWithMargins()`方法
+- 对于普通`View`来说，`View`的`measure`过程由`ViewGroup`传递而来，首先可以看下`ViewGroup`的`measureChildWithMargins()`方法

 	    protected void measureChildWithMargins(View child,
         int parentWidthMeasureSpec, int widthUsed,
         int parentHeightMeasureSpec, int heightUsed) {
 	        final MarginLayoutParams lp = (MarginLayoutParams) child.getLayoutParams();

 	        final int childWidthMeasureSpec = getChildMeasureSpec(parentWidthMeasureSpec,
 	                mPaddingLeft + mPaddingRight + lp.leftMargin + lp.rightMargin
 	                        + widthUsed, lp.width);
 	        final int childHeightMeasureSpec = getChildMeasureSpec(parentHeightMeasureSpec,
 	                mPaddingTop + mPaddingBottom + lp.topMargin + lp.bottomMargin
 	                        + heightUsed, lp.height);

 	        child.measure(childWidthMeasureSpec, childHeightMeasureSpec);
     	}

-	该方法在调用子元素的measure之前，会先通过`getChildMeasureSpec()`方法来获得子元素的`MeasureSpec` 。
+	该方法在调用子元素的measure之前，会先通过`getChildMeasureSpec()`方法来获得子元素的`MeasureSpec`

 	    public static int getChildMeasureSpec(int spec, int padding, int childDimension) {
+			// 父类mode
 	        int specMode = MeasureSpec.getMode(spec);
+			// 父类size
 	        int specSize = MeasureSpec.getSize(spec);
+			// 父类大小-padding 大小 , 不能小于0
 	        int size = Math.max(0, specSize - padding);
+			// 子类大小
 	        int resultSize = 0;
+			// 子类模式
 	        int resultMode = 0;

 	        switch (specMode) {
 		        // Parent has imposed an exact size on us case MeasureSpec.EXACTLY:
+					// 结合子类的LayoutParams进行判断
 		            if (childDimension >= 0) {
+						// 子类有确切的大小
 		                resultSize = childDimension;
 		                resultMode = MeasureSpec.EXACTLY;
 		            } else if (childDimension == LayoutParams.MATCH_PARENT) {
 		                // Child wants to be our size.
 So be it. resultSize = size;
 		                resultMode = MeasureSpec.EXACTLY;
 		            } else if (childDimension == LayoutParams.WRAP_CONTENT) {
 		                // Child wants to determine its own size.
 It can't be
 		                // bigger than us.
 		                resultSize = size;
 		                resultMode = MeasureSpec.AT_MOST;
 		            }
 		            break;

 		        // Parent has imposed a maximum size on us case MeasureSpec.AT_MOST:
 		            if (childDimension >= 0) {
 		                // Child wants a specific size... so be it resultSize = childDimension;
 		                resultMode = MeasureSpec.EXACTLY;
 		            } else if (childDimension == LayoutParams.MATCH_PARENT) {
 		                // Child wants to be our size, but our size is not fixed.
 		                // Constrain child to not be bigger than us. resultSize = size;
 		                resultMode = MeasureSpec.AT_MOST;
 		            } else if (childDimension == LayoutParams.WRAP_CONTENT) {
 		                // Child wants to determine its own size.
 It can't be
 		                // bigger than us.
 		                resultSize = size;
 		                resultMode = MeasureSpec.AT_MOST;
 		            }
 		            break;

 		        // Parent asked to see how big we want to be case MeasureSpec.UNSPECIFIED:
 		            if (childDimension >= 0) {
 		                // Child wants a specific size... let him have it resultSize = childDimension;
 		                resultMode = MeasureSpec.EXACTLY;
 		            } else if (childDimension == LayoutParams.MATCH_PARENT) {
 		                // Child wants to be our size... find out how big it should
 		                // be
 		                resultSize = View.sUseZeroUnspecifiedMeasureSpec ?
 0 : size;
 		                resultMode = MeasureSpec.UNSPECIFIED;
 		            } else if (childDimension == LayoutParams.WRAP_CONTENT) {
 		                // Child wants to determine its own size.... find out how
 		                // big it should be
 		                resultSize = View.sUseZeroUnspecifiedMeasureSpec ?
 0 : size;
 		                resultMode = MeasureSpec.UNSPECIFIED;
 		            }
 		            break;
 	        }
 	        //noinspection ResourceType
 	        return MeasureSpec.makeMeasureSpec(resultSize, resultMode);